 A great workspace inspires you and is designed for the way that you learn, think, and work.
 Design a comfortable, well-lighted and well-supplied area for thinking without distractions.
 Organize everything you need to be convenient, with your most used tools closest to you.

-Check room temperature and lighting: theideal temperature for most people is 77 degrees F (25 C), and natural light is best, with bright direct lighting where needed.
+Check the room temperature and lighting.
+The ideal temperature for most people is 77 degrees F (25 C), and natural light is best, with bright direct lighting where needed.

 Set the sound for the way you work best.
 One study determined that people were 35% more creative with 70 decibels of ambient noise.
 You may respond well to nature sounds, or instrumental background noise.
 For more focus, silence can be the best choice, or try classical music that enhances brain waves.
 See more about music.
 There are four types of brain waves.
 Alpha waves reflect a calm, relaxed, yet alert mind, and are the most conducive to learning.
 See Surfing the Alpha Waves at DIYPlanner.
 In an open office situation, noise-cancelling headphones may be helpful.

-Scents: a lemon scent creating alertness, while vanilla or spiced apple reduce stress symptoms.
+Add scents: a lemon scent creates alertness, while vanilla or spiced apple can reduce stress symptoms.
 Rosemary, cinnamin, and vanilla scents help concentration and creativity.
 You might like scented oils or candles.

-Inspiration: Surround yourself with images that inspire you, and with tangible evidence of your success and creativity.
-Gather pictures, poems, and quotations that inspire you.
+Be inspired: Surround yourself with tangible evidence of your success and creativity.
+Include images, quotations, and poems that inspire you.
 You might want to hang a picture you made, a cartoon that makes you smile or a quote that touches your heart.

 To brainstorm ideas for goals in different life areas, switch on your imagination.
 If money and time were unlimited, what would you most want to do?
 If you get stuck, look at these goal plans and example goals.